KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 # kano-model and Japan market
 by the way, I also explain a bit about quality. kano-model is one of the famous models to explain about quality.
-There is two main quality.
+The model has two main quality.
 One is Must-be Quality and another is Attractive Quality.
-Must-be quality means you must satisfied with when you release.
+Must-be quality is a criteria you must satisfied with basic needs.

-Must-be quality in Japan have required crash-free app for almost views for a long time.
+Must-be quality in Japan have required crash-free app for almost views and no degrade features for a long time.
 So, we had needed to keep crash-free conditions in our development.
 It is not attractive for them.

 # Diachronic Quality for Mobile
-Mobile app's environment have been changed through time.
+Mobile app's environment have been changed quickly through time.
 OS versions, UI, design, user experience, required quality by market and so on.

 Recently, I sometimes mention such a movement as diachronic quality.
 This word is influenced by linguistics.
 Diachronic means something has developed and evolved through time.

-Yes, a bunch of mobile environments have changed through time.
+A bunch of mobile environments have changed through time.

 # take a break 🍵